Lazy-256/PoshZabbixTools/docs/Functions/Get-ZabbixTemplate.md

 ```

 ### -Short
-Indicates that only the HostId value it returned.
+Indicates that only the TemplateId value it returned.
 This can be useful when piping the output to another command.

 ```yaml